Customer-Centric Learning: A Week in Delhi with the Nexus Accelerator

 Customer Acquisition Roundtable: Guided by Alan and me, founders analyzed, discussed, and reverse-engineered how they acquired their best customers to map out their next big customers.

-Creating the “Customer Acquisition Pack”: Through a feedback-driven process, founders produced personalized assets like email templates and customer-validated sales decks.
+Creating the “Customer Acquisition Pack”: Through a feedback-driven process, founders produced personalized assets such as email templates, landing pages, and customer-validated sales decks.

 Landing Page Teardowns: We projected each startup’s websites and landing pages for group review, providing actionable feedback.
 One startup, Ezinore, which provides an integrated platform for energy management, used these exercises to refine their messaging for international markets.
 They reported a 25% increase in engagement on their redesigned landing page following our session.